Bar-sur-Seine: Geography

 Bar-sur-Seine is located some 20 km south-east of Troyes and 25 km north-west of Montliot-et-Courcelles.
 Access to the commune is by the D671 road from Virey-sous-Bar in the north-west which passes through the town and continues south-east to Celles-sur-Ource.
 The D443 comes from Magnant in the north-east also passing through the village and continuing south-west to Villemorien.
 The D63 also goes to Magnant by a slightly longer route.
 The D4 goes from the town to Ville-sur-Arce in the south-east.
 The D49 branches from the D443 on the right bank of the Seine and goes north-west to Courtenot.
 There is also the railway passing through the commune from Saint-Parres-lès-Vaudes in the north-east and continuing to the next station at Polisot in the south-east.
 Apart from the town there are the hamlets of Avaleur and La Bordé.
 There are large forests to the north-east and south-west of the town with the rest of the commune farmland.

 The Seine river flows through the commune and the town from south-east to north-west and continues north-west to Troyes and beyond.
 The Ource river flows from the south-east and forms part of the south-eastern border before joining the Seine at the border of the commune.
 The Arce river joins the Seine on the right bank on the south-eastern border of the commune.

 Toponymy

 Bar is a Gallic word and perhaps even pre-Gallic which means "summit" or "height".

 History

 The town was devastated in 1359 by the English, when, according to Froissart, no fewer than 900 mansions were burnt.
 Afterwards it suffered greatly in the religious wars of the 16th century.

+The castellany (châtellenie) of Bar-sur-Seine was part of the domains of the Valois dukes of Burgundy from 1435 until it was seized by Louis XI in 1477 following the death of Charles the Bold.

 Bar-sur-Seine was the chief town of the district in 1790 and then sub-prefecture from 1800 until 1926.

 Bar-sur-Seine minted deniers under Charles the Bald.

 Under the Ancien Regime Bar-sur-Seine was located in the province of Burgundy.

 Bar-sur-Seine appears as Bar ſur Seine, with a long s, on the 1750 Cassini Map and the same on the 1790 version.